 Harry grinned.
 "Maybe they realized that there's no useful information in it."

 Ginny giggled, "What if you feel like reading a bedtime story?
 Some of that fiction is very entertaining."

 "I think they're showing their support of the truth, and, of course, Harry," said Neville.

-"I do hope that another newspaper starts soon though," said a concerned Hermione.
+"I do hope that another newspaper starts soon, though," stated a concerned Hermione.

-"Only this time," said Ron, "Maybe for a change it can actually report news."
+"Only this time," added Ron, "Maybe for a change it can actually report news."